getgauge/taiko/README.md

 ## Integrating with Gauge

 We recommend using Taiko with [Gauge](https://gauge.org/).
 Gauge is a framework for writing readable and reusable acceptance tests.
 With features like markdown specifications, data driven execution, parallel execution and reporting Gauge makes test maintenance easy.
-Gaige is easy to install and well integrated with Taiko.
+Gauge is easy to install and well integrated with Taiko.
 With Gauge and Taiko we can write reliable acceptance tests.

 Install Gauge using npm and initialize an initialize and sample Taiko project using